tommeagher/pythonGIJC15/PRE-CLASS.md

 ##Add-ons
 After you have Python up and running, you'll also need to install [setuptools](https://pypi.python.org/pypi/setuptools), [pip](https://pip.pypa.io/en/latest/installing.html), [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html), [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/install.html).

 ##Class materials
-It would help if you have [git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), so you can easily clone the repository of code for the class from Github to your local machine.
+It would help if you have [git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), so you can easily clone the repository of code for the class from Github to your local machine and keep track of the changes you make to it over time.

 If you don't want to set up git, you can [download a zip file](https://github.com/tommeagher/pythonGIJC15/archive/master.zip) of the class files from Github.